-We welcome babies and toddlers and can provide a travel cot and bedding, high chair, booster seat and stairgates.
+We welcome babies and toddlers and can provide a travel cot and bedding, high chair and booster seat.
 We may be able to provide other kit if you need.
 We can recommend local adult DBS/CRB-checked baby-sitters and things to do with a small person (such as the wonderful Munchkins play cafe in Dorcheser!).

-One well behaved small or medium dog is also welcome downstairs for a charge of £30 per stay.
+One well behaved small or medium dog is also welcome downstairs for a charge of £5 per night.

 |Size||Sleeps up to 3, 1 bedrooms|

 |Will consider||Long term lets (over 1 month), Short breaks (1-4 days)|

 |Access||Car not necessary|